-- d. a section dealing with the respective responsibilities of the trustee and auditor: - i. if not included in the Trustee's Report, a statement that it is the responsibility of the trustee to design, implement and maintain the control procedures.
-It should also specify that it is the trustee's responsibilities to ensure adequate controls are implemented in the monitoring of other service providers where some or all of the trustee's responsibilities have been outsourced to a third party; and - ii. the auditor's responsibilities; - e. a section dealing with the basis of conclusion: - a statement that the engagement was conducted in accordance with HKSAE 3000 and with reference to this Practice Note: - ii. a statement that the auditor is not required to verify whether the controls were in fact implemented during the period under review and that the auditor have performed very limited tests on the control procedures; and - iii. a statement that the auditor's work was limited to ensuring whether control measures designed by the trustee were in line with those recommended in the MPFA Guidelines II.6; - f. a statement that all control systems have inherent limitations and accordingly, errors and irregularities may occur and not be detected.
-Also, they cannot guarantee protection against fraudulent collusion especially on the part of those holding positions of authority or trust; - g. the auditor's conclusion: - a statement as to whether or not appropriate control objectives were established and maintained for the scheme during the period to which the report relates; - ii. a statement as to whether or not effective internal control measures were established and maintained for the purpose of achieving those objectives during the period to which the report relates; and - iii. a statement as to whether or not those internal control measures (if any) were likely to have been sufficiently effective, in all material respects, to provide a reasonable assurance that the control objectives established and maintained for the scheme would be achieved if those measures were fully and properly implemented; - h. a statement as to whether or not, during the course of the review of the Trustee's Report, the auditor became aware of any shortcomings in the internal control measures that could materially affect the operation of the scheme (including its financial position) or the financial interests of scheme members; - i. details of any such shortcomings that the auditor became aware of; and - j. a statement as to the intended use of the report. - 138.
+- d. a section dealing with the responsibilities of the trustee: - i. if not included in the Trustee's Report, a statement that it is the responsibility of the trustee to design, implement and maintain the control procedures; and - ii. it should also specify that it is the trustee's responsibilities to ensure adequate controls are implemented in the monitoring of other service providers where some or all of the trustee's responsibilities have been outsourced to a third party; - e. a section dealing with independence and quality control: - i. a statement that the auditor complies with the independence and other ethical requirements of the HKICPA's Code of Ethics for Professional Accountants; and - ii.
+A statement that the firm of which the auditor is a member applies Hong Kong Standard on Quality Control 1 Quality Control for Firms that Perform Audits and Reviews of Financial Statements, and Other Assurance and Related Services Engagements; - f. a section dealing with the responsibilities of the auditor: - i. the auditor's responsibilities; - ii. a statement that the engagement was conducted in accordance with HKSAE 3000 (Revised) and with reference to this Practice Note; - iii. a statement that the auditor is not required to verify whether the controls were in fact implemented during the period under review and that the auditor have performed very limited tests on the control procedures; and - iv. a statement that the auditor's work was limited to ensuring whether control measures designed by the trustee were in line with those recommended in the MPFA Guidelines II.6; - g. a statement that all control systems have inherent limitations and accordingly, errors and irregularities may occur and not be detected.
+Also, they cannot guarantee protection against fraudulent collusion especially on the part of those holding positions of authority or trust; - h. the auditor's conclusion: - a statement as to whether or not appropriate control objectives were established and maintained for the scheme during the period to which the report relates; - ii. a statement as to whether or not effective internal control measures were established and maintained for the purpose of achieving those objectives during the period to which the report relates; and - iii. a statement as to whether or not those internal control measures (if any) were likely to have been sufficiently effective, in all material respects, to provide a reasonable assurance that the control objectives established and maintained for the scheme would be achieved if those measures were fully and properly implemented; - i. a statement as to whether or not, during the course of the review of the Trustee's Report, the auditor became aware of any shortcomings in the internal control measures that could materially affect the operation of the scheme (including its financial position) or the financial interests of scheme members;

+- j. details of any such shortcomings that the auditor became aware of; and - k. a statement as to the intended use of the report. - 138.
 A suggested auditor's report suitable for such an engagement is included in Appendix 1 to this Practice Note (example 6).